arulbose/rosx/README.md

 Below are the services supported by the kernel.

 ##### 1. Rose Scheduler
-      a.
-Preemptive             : Threads with lower priority are preempted in favour of higher priority threads
-      b.
-Round robin scheduling : Same prority threads are atleast executed for the time slice given.
+      Preemptive             : Threads with lower priority are preempted in favour of higher priority threads Round robin scheduling : Same priority threads are atleast executed for the time slice given.
-      c.
       Priority inheritance   : Implemented as part of mutex services to avoid priority inversion
 ##### 2. Dynamic thread management
       Threads can be created either during initialization or execution context of other threads.
 There is no limit to thread creation and is limited to only by the resources(memory) available.
 ##### 3. Application kernel timers services